jokerinya/fsopen-part6/unicafe-redux/README.md

 # Exercises

+> ## Exercises 6.1.-6.2.

+Let's make a simplified version of the unicafe-exercise from part 1.
+Let's handle the state management with Redux.

+You can take the project from [this repository](https://github.com/fullstack-hy2020/unicafe-redux) for the base of your project.

+_Start by removing the git-configuration of the cloned repository, and by installing dependencies._

 ## 6.1: unicafe revisited, step1

 Before implementing the functionality of the UI, let's implement the functionality required by the store.